no-more-secrets/parsco/README.md

 where the `parsco::many1` combinator parses one or more of the given parser.
-That means that it will fail unless there is at least one correctly-parsed "hello world".
-But note that it may not consume the entire input; in the face of a syntax error in the first occurrence it will fail, but syntax errors in subsequent occurrences will simply cause `parsco::many1` to stop parsing (successfully) and return what it has, leaving the input buffer with remaining characters.
-If we want to ensure that it consumes the entire input buffer, we can use either the `eof` approach used in the original hello world example, or we can use the `parsco::exhaust` combinator:
+That means that it will fail unless there is at least one correctly-parsed "hello world."
+But note that it may not consume the entire input; in the face of a syntax error in the first occurrence it will fail, but syntax errors in subsequent occurrences will simply cause `parsco::many1` to stop parsing (reporting success) and to return what it has, leaving the input buffer with remaining unparsed characters.
+If we want to ensure that it consumes the entire input buffer, we can use either the `eof` combinator or the `parsco::exhaust` combinator;
+an example of the latter is:

 ```cpp
 parsco::parser<int> parse_hello_worlds() {